wrburgess/chasms-server-firebase/README.md

 - If you want a little security with your server, use this `ngrok http -subdomain=allaboardapps -auth=username:password 8080` and visitors will need to enter your choice of the username/password combo
 - Once both ngrok and express are running locally, you can test the servers via [https://allaboardapps.ngrok.io](https://allaboardapps.ngrok.io).
 You can point services, such as Twilio webhooks, to routes on this domain for local testing.

+## Handing SMS Number Formats

+- Contact, Team, and Channel Ids will include Country Codes (+1)
+- Operators will only need to add + prefix, without Country Code, for sending outbound SMS

 ## Payloads

 ### Slack Request